jburguete/fractal/2.10.13/README.md

 > $ ./build
 >
 > $ strip fractal (optional: to make a final version)

+Probably, it can be built in other systems, distributions, or versions but it has not been tested.

 MAKING MANUAL INSTRUCTIONS (latex/refman.pdf file)
 --------------------------------------------------